Anirrud/python/README.md

 python_31.py - fizzbuzz questoion

-python_32.py - get user detail from client server
+python_32.py - get no of student user detail from client server

 python_33.py - how many nums are smaller than current number